Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so each parameter is described.
-The description does not add unique per-parameter details beyond the schema.
-The baseline of 3 is appropriate.
+Schema coverage is 100% and each parameter is well-described in the schema.
+The description does not add meaningful detail beyond what the schema provides, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.